csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 FUNCTION

 construed as a cost estimate, so the node with the _lowest_ evaluation is expanded first.
-The implementation of best-first graph search is identical to that for uniform-cost search (Fig- ure 3.14), except for the use of f instead of g to order the priority queue.
+The implementation of best-first graph search is identical to that for uniform-cost search (Figure 3.14), except for the use of f instead of g to order the priority queue.

 The choice of f determines the search strategy.
 (For example, as Exercise 3.21 shows, best-first tree search includes depth-first search as a special case.)
 Most best-first algorithms include as a component of f a **heuristic function**, denoted h(n):HEURISTIC